Open-Speech-EkStep/open-speech-ekstep.github.io/docs/crowdsource_platform.md

 ## Security

-We take Security as first step towards building the application.
+Security first approach is taken while building this application.
 The OWASP top 10 are ingrained in the application security DNA.
 Please reach out to srajat@thoughtworks or heerabal@thoughtworks.com for more information around Security